A geometric theory of zero area singularities in general relativity: Mass and capacity of ZAS

 where the supremum is taken over all sequences $\{\Sigma_n\}$ converging in $C^2$ to $\Sigma$. \end{cor} It is necessary to take the supremum, since $\limsup_{n \to \infty} m_H(\Sigma_n)$ evidently underestimates the regular mass in general.

-To summarize, we have seen several expressions for the regular mass: \begin{compactenum} \item an explicit formula in terms of any local resolution, \item as the limit of $-\left(\frac{1}{16\pi} \int_{\Sigma_n} H^{4/3} dA \right)^{3/2}$, \item as the limit of the Hawking masses of a certain sequence of surfaces, and \item as the $\sup$ of the $\limsup$ of the Hawking masses of sequences converging to $\Sigma$. \end{compactenum}
+To summarize, we have seen several expressions for the regular mass as the: \begin{compactenum} \item explicit formula (\ref{def_reg_mass}) in terms of any local resolution, \item limit of $-\left(\frac{1}{16\pi} \int_{\Sigma_n} H^{4/3} dA \right)^{3/2}$, \item limit of the Hawking masses of a certain sequence of surfaces, and \item $\sup$ of the $\limsup$ of the Hawking masses of sequences converging to $\Sigma$. \end{compactenum}